gabrif9/Operation-Systems-Project/README.md

 # Operation-Systems-Project
-Projhect for the Operation Systems exam
+Project for the Operation Systems exam.
+The project simulates a shopping mall, threads and mechanisms for concurrency management were used for the project.